Speleo club du liban: Awards and recognition

 The club was awarded the 'A Club that is a Benefit to the Public' Order by the Lebanese government in 1963.

-Thanks to the public opening of the upper galleries of Jeita, and to the accurate topography which allowed the Office of Hydraulic Resources to dig a 600m long tunnel and puncture the cave at the terminal siphon level, the SCL was decorated with the National Order of the Cedar, with the rank of Knight, by the President of the Republic in 1969.
+The SCL was decorated with the National Order of the Cedar, with the rank of Knight, by the President of the Republic in 1969.

 SCL’s continuous progress and achievements was last officially rewarded by being granted the National order of the Cedar a second time, with the grade of Officer.

 Community service

-In 2007, authorities called on the Speleo Club du Liban to help control a fire at Deir al-Qamar, praising the spelunkers turned firefighters: “The youth really helped the firemen, who were not able to do all the work themselves.”
+In 2007, authorities called on the Speleo Club du Liban to help control a fire at Deir al-Qamar, praising the spelunkers turned firefighters: "The youth really helped the firemen, who were not able to do all the work themselves."